kubermatic/docs/content/installation/add_seed_cluser/_index.en.md

 ### Install kubernetes cluster

-First you need to install kubernetes cluster with some additional components.
-You can use [installation guide](../install_kubermatic) for it.
+First, you need to install kubernetes cluster with some additional components.
+You can use [seed installation guide](../seed_installer) for it.

-* install `tiller` on it
-* install `nodeport-proxy` when running on a cloud provider
-* install `minio` for storing etcd snapshots
-* install `kubermatic` like below

 After the installation of kubernetes you will need  a copy of `kubeconfig` to create a configuration for the new kubermatic master/seed setup.

 ### Install kubermatic for seed cluster

-First you will need to update `values.yaml` and use this file to update `kubermatic master` using `helm`.
+First, you will need to update `values.yaml` and use this file to update `kubermatic master` using `helm`.
-Second you will need a part of master `values.yaml` e.g. `values-seed.yaml` and install `kubermatic` to the seed cluster with this values.
+Second, you will need a part of master `values.yaml` e.g. `values-seed.yaml` and install `kubermatic` in the seed cluster with this values.

 #### Edit existing kubeconfig of the kubermatic master